ibm-cloud-docs/monitoring/remove.md

 You can remove an instance of the IBM Cloud Monitoring with Sysdig service from the {{site.data.keyword.Bluemix}} UI or through the command line.
 {:shortdesc}

-When you remove an instance from the {{site.data.keyword.Bluemix_notm}}, consider the following information to tidy up:
+When you remove an instance from the {{site.data.keyword.cloud_notm}}, consider the following information to tidy up:

 1. Write down the list of sources that forward metrics to the IBM Cloud Monitoring with Sysdig instance that you want to remove.
 You must remove the Sysdig agent from each source.
 2. Remove permissions granted to users to work with the instance.